joao-gino/joao-gino/README.md

 🎓 I'm in gratuation proccess in Analysis and Systems Development

-💻 Actually my focus is PHP with Laravel, but I also have some knowledge in Flutter and Javascript.
+💻 Actually my focus is PHP with Laravel, starting in Flutter but I also have some knowledge in Javascript and C#.

 😍 I've always been an enthusiast for everything that involves technology